jdhitsolutions/PSTimers/Docs/Stop-MyTimer.md

 ## DESCRIPTION

 This command will stop any timer created with Start-MyTimer.
 When executed it which will calculate a final duration timespan, mark the timer as no longer running and remove the timer variable.
-Although you can still get the timer with Get-Timer by name or using its -All parameter.
+Although you can still get the timer with Get-Timer.

 ## EXAMPLES